rebelsky/csc207c/_eboards/eboard09-1.md

 ### News / Etc.

 * I'm still here.
-I'm unsure about whether I'll be here on Thursday.
+I'm unsure about whether I'll be here on Tuesday.
-* Reminder: Take cards from outside the jar and drop them in the jar.
-* I've been doing my best to respond to questions on Teams and email.
-  Please keep them coming.
-And please ask general questions in the Questions channel, rather than via DM.
+* Some time today, you should receive an invitation to join a testing repository on GitHub.
+Please make sure to accept that invitation.

+### Struggles

-* Comment from student: "I feel like I'm struggling."
+Comment from student: "I feel like I'm struggling."

+* Many of you are.
+It's the nature of the beast.
+Semi-(un)cooperative tools and a (fill-in-adjective) professor don't help.
+* Survey!
+    * I feel like I'm struggling a lot in 207 [ ]
+    * I feel like I'm struggling a bit in 207 [ ]
+    * I don't feel like I'm struggling in 207 [ ]
+* I worry that folks aren't asking enough questions.
+You really shouldn't spend more than five or ten minutes stuck on a problem before you reach out for help.
+    * For example, I hear many people had difficulty with "the parameters can appear in (almost) any order on MP1".
+Yet I received no questions on that issue.

 ### Upcoming work